Skip to main content

 However, there are many expected benefits that are known and there is substantial evidence to show that Company Name should receive a return on investment by:

 If you have detailed cost/benefit analysis data, tables, graphs, graphics, output from Cost/Benefit Analysis software, etc., include it here.
 Include the total project cost for a time period and the total income expected to be generated and/or saved during the period.
 This can be converted into the expected ROI (Return on Investment) of the project.
 You should be able to show that the ROI is high enough to justify the project.

 If monetary ROI is low, then the benefits should be tangible enough to show a valid reason for developing the project.
 The Total Costs are the total cost of production, operations and on-going maintenance.

-Records Management is necessary to maintain a competitive edge.
-New policies will streamline current processes in increase productivity.
+The Benefits are the financial benefits to the customer such as income generated, cost savings, etc.

 Increase information management and security.
 Training Change Management Communication Consulting Implementation of ECM Hardware Software Technical Support Administration Records Management Full-Time Employee Running Costs (including licences) Migrations Total Cost Benefits of the Records Program Licensing Employee Productivity Storage Litigation and Audit Control Business Process Automation Total Benefit Cost / Benefit Total Costs Total Benefits Net Ratio ROI.

-Use your needs, recommendations and goals to build this section.
+A summary of the Records Management proposal follows, including identified needs, recommendations and goals to be achieved.
+Insert statement of why you are the best choice for achieving the goals outlined.

 The Conclusions section is a restatement of the Executive Summary or Abstract and ties together once again the major points of the proposal and asks the prospect to take action.
 You can also add the Recommendations template to expand on your recommendations and action items in more detail.
 Like writing a book, a proposal should tell the audience what you are going to tell them (the Executive Summary or Abstract), tell them the details (the various templates available to include as you see fit), then tell them what you told them and ask the client to take action (the Conclusions section).

 Insert summary of desired outcome.
 The Conclusions section is most useful if developed after the rest of the proposal.
 It must encompass all the key summary points necessary to communicate the objectives of the project.
 In many cases, the Executive Summary or Abstract template is used to introduce the proposal, then detailed sections of the proposal follow, using the various templates included in Proposal Pack.